stenjo/dot-matrix-calendar/README.md

 - [Wemos Lolin S2 Mini](https://elkim.no/produkt/esp32-s2-mini-v1-0-0/)
 - [8 module 8x8 dot matrix led displays with an SPI interface](https://www.aliexpress.com/item/1005006246992859.html?channel=twinner)
 - 3D printed [stand](stand/README.md)

+4- or more than 8 module led matrix displays will also work - just need to set up the display config for that.

 ### Wiring